ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     # than the number of containers
     kernel.keys.maxkeys = 2000

-    # increase kernel hardcoded defaults by a factor of 512 to allow running more
+    # Increase kernel hardcoded defaults by a factor of 512 to allow running more
     # than a very limited count of inotfiy hungry CTs (i.e., those with newer
     # systemd >= 240).
 This can be done as the memory used by the queued events and
     # watches is accounted to the respective memory CGroup.
+    #
     # 2^23
     fs.inotify.max_queued_events = 8388608
     # 2^16